system76/docs/README.md

 ### Images & Links

 When linking to files or images, prepend the link with `{{site.baseurl}}`, i.e. `{{site.baseurl}}/files/firmware/meer1-0358.bio.zip`.
-This will ensure links will continue to work even if we move the docs site elsewhere.
+This ensures links continue to work even if we move the docs site elsewhere.

 ## 3. More advanced stuff